barisozmen/deepaugment/README.md

 ## How it works

 Three major components of DeepAugment are controller, augmenter, and child model.
-Overal workflow is that controller samples new augmentation policies, augmenter transforms images by the new policy, and child model is trained from scratch by augmented images.
+Overall workflow is that controller samples new augmentation policies, augmenter transforms images by the new policy, and child model is trained from scratch by augmented images.
 Then, a reward is calculated from child model's training history.
 This reward is returned back to the controller, and it updates its surrogate model with this reward and associated augmentation policy.
 Then, controller samples new policies again and same steps repeats.
 This process cycles until user-determined maximum number of iterations reached.

 Controller can be set for using either Bayesian Optimization (default) or Random Search.
-If set to Bayesian Optimization, samples new policies by a Random Forest Estimator and Expected Improvement acquistion function.
+If set to Bayesian Optimization, samples new policies by a Random Forest Estimator and Expected Improvement acquisition function.

 <img width="600" alt="simplified_workflow" src="https://user-images.githubusercontent.com/14996155/52587711-797a4280-2def-11e9-84f8-2368fd709ab9.png">